tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

         Compute mean spatial field and remove from data if specified

         Option: `apply` to remove the mean field from the input spatial

+    .. method:: object.reverse(axis=0)

+        Reverse the order of data and dimensions along an axis

+        Option: axis to reorder

     .. method:: object.sum(power=1)